 5 Which in other ages was not made known unto the sons of men, as it is now revealed unto his holy apostles and prophets by the Spirit; - Ephesians 3:3-5

 In essence, knowledge plays a crucial role in articulating the history and significant details of concepts revealed by apostles, prophets, and others.
 It is an integral component of teachings and does not render a person's writings false unless they are fabricated without any basis.
 Knowledge serves as the foundation for accurately conveying the information passed down by religious figures and historical sources.
 It ensures that the narratives presented are grounded in truth and authenticity, rather than being mere fabrications or fictional accounts.
 By leveraging knowledge, individuals can uphold the integrity of their writings and contribute to the preservation of accurate historical and religious accounts.
+So Knowledge is also taught as one of the Christlike attributes every person should have.

 Yea, I make a record in the language of my father, which consists of the learning of the Jews and the language of the Egyptians.

 In summary, Job Bautista's failure lay in his lack of comprehension regarding the historical significance of writing and his limited awareness of the value of knowledge in the advancement of God's Kingdom.
-It is imperative to utilize knowledge to gain a comprehensive understanding of God's will, rather than depending on the works of individuals who lack divine calling.
+It is imperative to utilize knowledge to gain a comprehensive understanding of God's will, rather than depending on the works of individuals who lack a divine calling.

-My response, could be second or third time.
+My response could be a second or third time already. |